 Each school also charges fees that go toward resources that may include excursions, cost of buses, photocopying, utilities, maintenance of buildings and grounds, camps and reflection days.

 There are a range of options available to assist families with the payment of fees.
-You can speak to your school directly or contact the Catholic Education Diocese of Parramatta to discuss your options.
+Speak with your school directly or contact Catholic Education Diocese of Parramatta to discuss your options.

 No child will be refused enrolment from a Catholic school because of a family's inability to pay school fees